This post was last updated on October 9th, 2018.

 money on coffee, but he is constantly telling me how thankful he is for that coffee, especially in the wintertime.

-5. Spend time alone together after kids go to bed – After taking care of 3 kids, all day, everyday, I’m exhausted.
+After taking care of 3 kids, all day, every day, I’m exhausted.
 But what I don’t think about is my husband is exhausted too, so planning time together after kids go to bed is one of our favorite things we do.
 Not only do we get time alone to talk and be adults, but it also brings us closer together since we share our thoughts and what we did that day with each other.

 While I wrote this post geared towards things I do for my husband, men, you can also do these for your wife, as well – I’m sure she would LOVE it!